-The supplies on the steamer Comal, intended for the relief of starving Cubans, will probably be landed at Havana now free of duty.
-A dispatch to the Herald says that in answer to a second request by the American commissioners in Havana, the Spaniards have replied virtually granting the principle plied virtually granting the princip for which the Americans contended.
-The Spankards have all along tri-to collect \$60,000 in custom duties o yield to treatment and death finally esulted from exhaustion.
-Yellow Fever and Malaria Two deaths from yellow fever, one from pneumonia and 25 believed to have been caused by malaria are reported to have occurred since August 20 among Ray's troops and the companies of the Third volunteers.
+The supplies on the steamer Comai, intended for the relief of starving Cubans, will probably be landed at Havana now free of duty.
+A dispatch to the Herald says that in answer to a second request by the American commissioners in Havana, the Spaniards have replied virtually granting the principle for which the Americans contended.

+The Spaniards have all along tried to collect \$60,000 in custom duties on the cargo.

-History and to Death.
-The Rev. H. F. Schnellendreussler died in the hospital at Plainsfield, N. J., the other night from a violent attack of hiccoughs.
+Riccoughed to Douth.
+The Rev. H. F. Schnellendreussier died in the hospital at Plainsfield, N. J., the other night from a violent attack of hiccoughs.
 He was attacked three weeks ago with gastritis, which developed in hiccoughs.
-These refused to yield to treatment and death finally
+These refused to yield to treatment and death finally resulted from exhaustion.